bergsv/hashnode/ckll9gncp00vwsbs13ge6b8y8.md

 ## How to Update a Rubrik CDM Cluster, a short rundown

 This is just a short rundown how to upgrade an Rubrik CDM Cluster.
+This is also my first HowTo, when you want, you can give me feedback in the comments :)

 1. First you have to check the compatibility matrix in the Rubrik Support Portal https://support.rubrik.com/s/article/000001571 (an eligible Support Portal Account is needed)